dotnet-websharper/core/docs/SourceMapping.md

 ### Limitations

-* Single-Page Application projects are currently not supported.

-* Can not have multiple source files with the same file name in a single project.
+* You cannot have multiple source files with the same file name in a single project.

 * Inlines are not mapped.